 In fact, in many baked goods made with espresso powder, you won’t taste the actual espresso at all – just chocolate.
 I include it in this chocolate cake and my favorite chocolate buttercream, and I’ve never had anyone ask me if there’s coffee in it!

 These chewy chocolate espresso cookies are made with just 10 ingredients.
-Scroll down to the recipe card for measurements.
+Be sure to scroll down to the recipe card for a printable list.

-• Maple syrup – This adds a deeper, richer sweetness, instead of adding the usual brown sugar.
+- Maple syrup – This adds a deeper, richer sweetness, instead of adding the usual brown sugar.
+You could use agave instead if you prefer.

 Can I Use Instant Coffee Instead of Espresso Powder?